colinchnews/colinchnews.github.io/_posts/2023/09/20/2023-09-20-13-24-36-961195-understanding-the-themes-of-repentance-and-forgiveness-on-yom-kippur.md

 ---
 layout: post
-title: ""Understanding the themes of repentance and forgiveness on Yom Kippur""
+title: "Understanding the themes of repentance and forgiveness on Yom Kippur"
 description: " "
 date: 2023-09-20
 tags: [YomKippur, Repentance]